-Japanese tattoos are one of the most popular styles in tattoo art, but were you aware that every image used in Japanese tattoos has a meaning and purpose?
+Japanese tattoos, called irezumi, are one of the most popular styles in tattoo art, but were you aware that every image used in Japanese tattoos has a meaning and purpose?
 The deep meaning of these tattoos have added a depth to the art that has helped them persist for centuries and increased their appeal to so many outside of Japanese culture.
-If you’re thinking about getting a Japanese tattoo, known as Irezumi, then we recommend reading this guide to get acquainted with the meaning of traditional Japanese tattoos.
+If you’re thinking about getting a Japanese tattoo, we recommend reading this guide to get acquainted with the meaning of traditional irezumi.
 There’s a lot to learn and if you’re going to put something on your body that lasts forever, you should at least understand what it means.

 Traditionally, Irezumi began as a means of conveying societal status as well as serving as spiritual symbols that were often used as a sort of charm for protection as well as symbolizing devotion, not unlike modern religious tattoos.
 Over time, tattoos in Japanese culture developed as a form of punishment similar to what was seen in Rome where it was common practice to tattoo prisoners of war, criminals, and slaves as a means of making their status in society instantly recognizable.
 Eventually the practice faded and tattoos returned as a status symbol among the merchant class who were, interestingly enough, banned from flaunting their wealth.